polywock/ask-screenshot/PRIVACY_POLICY.md

 ## Privacy Policy
 This document may later change so re-visit regularly.

-"Ask Screenshot" does not collect any data.
+"Ask Screenshot" does not collect any personal data.

 The extension(s) faciliate communicate with ChatGPT, Claude, and Gemini so it's recommended to read their privacy policies.